 What’s a premium travel credit card, anyway?
 For one, it offers plenty of wow factors such as greater flexibility and protection when you book travel.

 The Chase Sapphire Reserve offers a simple rewards structure.
-It gives you 3x the points for spending on travel and dining categories.
+It gives you 3x the points for spending on travel (once eligible) and dining categories.
 These include flights, cruises, hotels, car rentals, trains, and taxis.

 The card also has nine airline transfer partners, including United, Virgin Atlantic, British Airways, and Southwest Airlines.
 This makes it easy for you to transfer Chase Ultimate Rewards points if you want more flexibility in airline choices.